decred/dcrdevdocs/docs/protocol-p2p-network/peer-discovery.md

 nodes via a built-in DNS server.

-When dcrseeder is started for the first time, it will connect to a known trusted dcrd instance and listen for `addr` messages.
-These messages contain the IPs of all peers known by the node. dcrseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion. dcrseeder maintains a list of all known peers and periodically checks that they are online and available.
+When dcrseeder is started for the first time, it will connect to a known trusted dcrd instance, perform a `getaddr` request and then disconnect.
+The `addr` response contains the IPs of all peers known by the node. dcrseeder will then connect to each of these IPs, perform a `getaddr` request, and continue traversing the network in this fashion. dcrseeder maintains a list of all known peers and periodically checks that they are online and available.

 When dcrseeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.